Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/examples/quibdemo_drag_whole_object_vs_individual_points.rst

 -  **Features:**

    -  Graphics-driven assignments
-   -  Directing the path of inverse assignments
+   -  Directing inverse assignments of binary operators
-   -  Dragging invidual points versus whole object
+   -  Dragging individual points versus whole object

 -  **Try me:**

-   -  Try dragging the ‘Move me!’ - it will move as a whole.
+   -  Try dragging the ‘Move me!’ star - it will move as a whole.
    -  Try dragging the ‘Change me!’ star - it will change individual points.